fernandoem88/react-requests-manager/README.md

 # Request types: (**Single**, **Multi**, **Queue**)

-- Single: only one process can finish (success or error), and the remaining ones will automatically abort
+- **Single**: only one process can finish (success or error), and the remaining ones will automatically abort

-- Multi: all the started processes will eventually finish (success or error) if no one aborts or cancels them.
+- **Multi**: all the started processes will eventually finish (success or error) if no one aborts or cancels them.

-- Queue: a new process will be suspended untill the previous one will finish/abort/cancel
+- **Queue**: a new process will be suspended untill the previous one will finish/abort/cancel

 ## Usage

-we should pass an async callback of 1 or 2 parameters to the **request type wrapper**.
+we should pass an async callback to the **request type wrapper**.

-for example
+for example if we define a fetchData

 ```ts
 const fetchData = Single<Params>(async function requestCallback(